CletoA/SonicPi/README.md

 # SonicPi
-Just a graveyard for Sonic Pi projects
+Just a graveyard for Sonic Pi projects and SonicPi Samples